jncraton/https-api-sockets/readme.md

 python3 -m doctest getsentiment.py
 ```

-You may also use the `test` task in the include makefile.
+You may also use the `test` task in the included makefile.

 Useful docs
 -----------